Binxly/sm64-romhacking-stuff/README.md

 ## ROMhacks

+The `My ROMhacks` folder contains `.bps` patches which you can patch onto the US version of a vanilla Super Mario 64 ROM to play my ROMhack.
+You can patch the ROM using [flips](https://github.com/Alcaro/Flips), which is available for both Linux and Windows.
+If you have a Mac, you can run the Windows version through WINE.

+Additionally, I have also included the source code for the custom assembly code used in these hacks.
 Note that this repo doesn't have enough to actually build the hacks.
 Instead the purpose is to simply let you look through my code, so if you saw something you want to use in your own hacks, or are interested to know how it was accomplished, you can look at the code for yourself.
+To actually download and play the hacks, use the `.bps` file instead.

 ## Useful ASM Files